aragilar/dnd-flask/data/documentation/combat.md

 ### Cast a Spell

 Spellcasters such as wizards and clerics, as well as many monsters, have access to spells and can use them to great effect in combat.
-Each spell has a casting time, which speci es whether the caster must use an action, a reaction, minutes, or even hours to cast the spell.
+Each spell has a casting time, which specifies whether the caster must use an action, a reaction, minutes, or even hours to cast the spell.
 Casting a spell is, therefore, not necessarily an action.
 Most spells do have a casting time of 1 action, so a spellcaster often uses his or her action in combat to cast such a spell.
 See chapter 10 for the rules on spellcasting.

 ### Dash